 1. Travel documents

-Teens to know how important their travel documents are to their safety and identity.
-Losing travel documents like passports, visas, travel itineraries, credit cards, hotel reservations, airline tickets, train tickets, travel insurance, etc. is very bad for a few reasons:
+Teens to know how vital their travel documents are to their safety and identity.
+Losing travel documents like passports, visas, travel itineraries, credit cards, hotel reservations, airline tickets, train tickets, travel insurance, etc. is very bad for a few reasons:- Replacing them is a complex and lengthy process.

 They must be copied in case of loss or theft.
-The traveling teen should have a copy, someone traveling with the teen should have a copy as well and the parent should have a copy.
-A copy of the lost document would greatly reduce the time used to replace it, especially if your country's embassy is closed or short-staffed.
+The traveling teen should have a copy, someone traveling with the teen should have a copy as well, and the parent should have a copy.
+A copy of the lost document would significantly reduce the time used to replace it, especially if your country's embassy is closed or short-staffed.

-The best way to copy documents for travel is to scan and store them electronically on an email account, an online cloud, a portable device like a laptop or a tablet and a memory stick.
-Securing them with passwords is also a necessity since they would be valuable to identity thieves.
+The best way to copy documents for travel is to scan and store them electronically on an email account, an online cloud, a portable device like a laptop or a tablet, or a memory stick.
+Passwords are also necessary to secure them since they would be valuable to identity thieves.

 2. A packing list